zsebtanar/zsebtanar/README.md

 3. Subtopic
 4. Exercise

 Each of them *must* have a `name` attribute.
-Exercises *must* have an additional `label` attribute, which is the name of the PHP class file (avoid space and accents).
+Exercises and subtopics *must* have an additional `label` attribute, which is the name of the PHP class file (avoid space and accents).
 Exercises *can* have additional attributes:

 - `level`: how many times user has to solve exercise to complete it (default: **9**)
 - `status`: **OK** if exercise is finished (default: **IN PROGRESS**)